 - Bake 20 minutes or when golden brown

 There is a great deal of conjecture about the origin of Bierocks, sometimes called Runza.
 Some say it’s from Germany, exactly the Volga community.
 Other say it has a Russian background.
 Still others say that Beirocks come from a Mennonite community.
-No matter, this easy casserole is tasty and something different to cook for your family.
+No matter, this easy German Bierock Casserole is tasty and something different to cook for your family.
 And, wouldn’t it look so delicious in the Pioneer Woman’s Ruffle Top Ceramic Bakeware?

 Give it a try and enjoy!